razvanazamfirei/prism-score/README.md

-# This repository has not yet been publicly released.
+# PRISMSCORE

-#prism_score
+This is the development repository for the *prismscore* stata command.
+For information about usage of the command, please go to the [Documentation](https://azamfirei.com/prism-score) page.